 Click HERE to view the Module 3 Report B Report that has been updated to include the Appendix.
 Comments are due by November 25, 2019.
 Send comments to Michelle Hightower, Project Manager at email@example.com.

 The Planning Commission Study Session for Module 3 Report B is scheduled for November 4, 2019.
 Click HERE to view the Flyer/Public Notice.

 The Open House/Planning Commission Study Session on Module 3, Report A was held on October 7, 2019.
 To View the Flyer/Public Notice, Click HERE.

 To review Module 3 Overview Report A Click HERE.
-Public Comments on Report A are due by October 28, 2019.
-Send comments to Michelle Hightower, Project Manager at firstname.lastname@example.org.
+Public Comments on Report A were due by October 28, 2019.

 Previous modules are listed below: